Revolutions of 1848: Aftermath and legacy

 Liberal democrats looked to 1848 as a democratic revolution, which in the long run ensured liberty, equality, and fraternity.
-For nationalists, 1848 was the springtime of hope, when newly emerging nationalities rejected the old multinational empires, but the end results were not as comprehensive as many had hoped.
+For nationalists, 1848 was the springtime of hope, when newly emerging nationalities rejected the old multinational empires, but the results were not as comprehensive as many had hoped.
 Communists denounced 1848 as a betrayal of working-class ideals by a bourgeoisie indifferent to the legitimate demands of the proletariat.
 The view of the revolutions of 1848 as a bourgeois revolution is also common in non-Marxist scholarship.
 Tensions over differing approaches between bourgeois revolutionaries and radicals played a major role in the failure of the revolutions.
 Many governments engaged in a partial reversal of the revolutionary reforms of 1848–1849 as well as heightened repression and censorship.
 The Hanoverian nobility successfully appealed to the Confederal Diet in 1851 over the loss of their noble privileges, while the Prussian Junkers recovered their manorial police powers from 1852 to 1855.
 In the Austrian Empire, the Sylvester Patents (1851) discarded Franz Stadion's constitution and the Statute of Basic Rights, while the number of arrests in Habsburg territories increased from 70,000 in 1850 to one million by 1854.
-Nicholas I's rule in Russia after 1848 was particularly repressive, marked by an expansion of the secret police (the Tretiye Otdeleniye) and stricter censorship; there were more Russians working for censorship organs than actual books published in the period immediately after 1848.
+Nicholas I's rule in Russia after 1848 was particularly repressive, marked by an expansion of the secret police (the Tretiye Otdeleniye) and stricter censorship; more Russians were working for censorship organs than actual books published in the period immediately after 1848.
 In France, the works of Charles Baudelaire, Victor Hugo, Alexandre Ledru-Rollin, and Pierre-Joseph Proudhon were confiscated.